Ukrainian Institute of America

 Harry F. Sinclair, Founder & President of the Sinclair Oil & Gas Company

 Isaac D. Fletcher came to New York from Maine in 1865 and over the next thirty years amassed a $5-million fortune as President of the Barrett Manufacturing Company and the New York Coal Tar Company.
 In 1897, he commissioned the blue-blooded but still relatively unknown architect, C.P.H.
 Gilbert, to build him something out of the ordinary as a worthy home for his valuable collection of European art.
-Gratifying his client, Gilbert - a well-travelled graduate of the École des Beaux-Arts in Paris - chose to borrow the principal stylistic features of the Gothic/Renaissance Hôtel de Cluny to bring Old Paris to life in New York.
-But, back then, "chateaux" on American streets were still an unfamiliar sight and its arrival prompted one perplexed critic to comment: "too much the air of an archeological reproduction to be accepted as an appropriate New York City house of 1898".
+Gratifying his client, Gilbert - a well-travelled graduate of the École des Beaux-Arts in Paris - chose to borrow the principal stylistic features of the Gothic/Renaissance Hôtel de Cluny to bring to life Old Paris in New York.
+But, "chateaux" on American streets were then still an unfamiliar sight and its arrival prompted one perplexed critic to comment: "too much the air of an archeological reproduction to be accepted as an appropriate New York City house of 1898".

 Despite that critic's crusted opinion, the house Gilbert built here for Fletcher was immediately admired and his particular version of the chateauesque style went on to win him several of his most valuable commissions: He most famously replicated it 1901 for F.W.
 Woolworth's 990 Fifth Avenue, and again for the Felix Warburg Mansion.